Palm Island Resort and Spa and Barbados

 Close to the beach, the 12 Beachfront Rooms are far back enough to offer privacy.
-Located in semi-detached, single storey stone buildings, the rooms are finished with antique ceiling fans and traditional woven rattan.
+Located in semi-detached, single story stone buildings, the rooms are finished with antique ceiling fans and traditional woven rattan.
 The 42 sq m (452 sq ft) of space includes an indoor seating area, bedroom and outdoor terrace looking across to the Caribbean Sea.

 Located at the quietest end of the island’s main beach, the Island Lofts have an indoor lounge, separate bath and shower and a roomy terrace facing the sea.
 Three of the Lofts perch on stilts within the gardens, just back from the beach, and two have a north-facing beachfront location — secured with a small supplement.